 Il giardino della casa

-Il giardino della casa was commissioned by Peruvian flute player Daniel Cueto and Romanian guitarist Mircea Gogoncea, to be included in the program they were preparing for the second edition of the Encounters of Peruvian Musicians, organized by the Philharmonic Society of Lima.
-The piece is divided in three movements, each of them inspired by photographs taken by my father at our home garden.
+Commissioned by Peruvian flutist Daniel Cueto and Romanian guitarist Mircea Gogoncea, "Il giardino della casa" was created for their program at the second edition of the Encounters of Peruvian Musicians, hosted by the Philharmonic Society of Lima.
+The composition consists of three movements, each inspired by photographs captured by my father in our home garden.